narinluangrath/react-gapi-auth2/README.md

 - It involves loading `<script />` tags [manually](https://developers.google.com/identity/sign-in/web/sign-in)
 - The `gapi.auth2` api has _some_ imperative code, which is awkward to integrate with declarative code

 There are already other React libraries that attempt solve these problems, however, they tend to create unnecessary abstractions on top of an already simple api.
-The entire `gapi.auth2` libarary only exposes two javascript classes
+The entire `gapi.auth2` library only exposes two javascript classes

 - `GoogleAuth`: a "singleton class that provides methods to allow the user to sign in with a Google account"
 - `GoogleUser`: an "object represents one user account"